Center for Student Conflict Management - Conduct

 - Meet with students regarding minor policy violations.

-- Maintain a working relationship with Fraternity Graduate House Directors in order to assess fraternity conduct trends.
+- Maintain a working relationship with Fraternity Graduate House Advisors in order to assess fraternity conduct trends.

 - Serve as a resource to students with general questions or concerns about the disciplinary process.

-- Assist with various training related to student conduct.
+- Assist with various trainings related to student conduct.

 - Create, facilitate, and evaluate seminars related to conduct and conflict.